-Many people find improving their health overall helps comfort tinnitus symptoms.
-This means controlling your blood pressure, reducing stress and decreasing caffeine consumptions.
-Because some of these items stimulate your body’s systems, it’s also possible that these encourage tinnitus to flare up as well.
+Many people find improving their overall health provides some comfort from tinnitus symptoms.
+This means controlling your blood pressure, reducing stress and decreasing caffeine consumption.
+Other tinnitus relief strategies include cognitive behavioral therapy, relaxation exercises, meditation and visualization.

-Another treatment option is called tinnitus retaining therapy and is designed to teach the patient to ignore the background ringing noise in the ear.
-Often a white noise generator is used and creates environmental sounds so override the tinnitus sounds.
+Another treatment option is called tinnitus retaining therapy (TRT), and it is designed to teach you to ignore the background ringing noise in the ear, known as habituation.
+In addition to counseling sessions, a white noise generator is used to create environmental sounds to override the tinnitus.

-Meniere’s disease isn’t directly connected to tinnitus, but often individuals with this condition experience many symptoms or temporary ringing in the ears.
+Meniere’s disease isn’t directly connected to tinnitus, but people with Meniere’s often experience it, at least temporarily.
 Meniere's disease is an inner ear disease that typically only affects one ear.
-This disease can cause pressure or pain in the ear, severe cases of dizziness or vertigo and a ringing or roaring noise.
-While Meniere’s isn’t fully understood yet, it appears that several relief options for tinnitus also assist individuals with this disease.
-Caffeine consumption should be decreased, in addition to salt intake, and stress should be reduced.
+This disease can cause hearing loss, pressure or pain in the ear, severe cases of dizziness or vertigo and a ringing or roaring tinnitus.
+While Meniere’s isn’t fully understood, it appears that several relief options for tinnitus can also help with this disease.
+Patients are often advised to reduce stress and lower their consumption of caffeine and sodium.

 What if my doctor doesn't take me seriously?